SB-Chalmers/sustainable_building_website/content/post/interview-with-sjouke/index.md

   preview_only: true
 ---
 ![Cover](featured.JPG)
+**Sjouke Beemsterboer** discusses his PhD journey with us in this interview - research on life cycle assessment (LCA) in the Swedish building sector, and advice for future researchers.
+Sjouke shares his insights on balancing scientific credibility with practical utility, and the evolving landscape of sustainable building.

 **Congratulations on your PhD!
 Could you briefly tell us what your dissertation was about, in your own words?**